 (A source of supplies for the surrounding party)

-Pre-COVID, the square in front of city hall hosted the city’s biggest New Year’s Eve party and community waltz as part of the formal Silvesterpfad celebrations (the square was not a stop in 2022, though).
+The square in front of city hall traditionally hosts New Year’s Eve celebrations as part of the formal Silvesterpfad entertainment trail.